 Here is a couple of things to consider when deciding on what adhesive to use for headliner repair;

-Before buying a headliner adhesive, consider the kind of environment where you stay.
+Before buying a car headliner repair glue, consider your environment.
 If you live in hot climates like Florida, it’s a good idea to buy the best heat-resistant headliner adhesives if you want to keep your fabric intact.
-You also want to keep clear of rubber-based adhesives as they are likely to melt in extreme heat.
+You also want to steer clear of rubber-based adhesives as they are likely to melt in extreme heat.
 Be sure to buy the right product to avoid having to do the job all over again!

 Liquid adhesive or aerosol spray?

-There are many types of headliner adhesive on the market to choose from.
-However, they come in two forms: aerosol can and liquid.
-The aerosol can is favored among the DIYers for its quick-dry and easy-to-use features.
-However, if you are skilled in handling adhesives or have a larger area to bond, you may want to use the liquid adhesive.
+There are many types of car headliner repair glues on the market to choose from.
+However, they come in two forms: aerosol can (spray) and liquid.
+The headliner glue spray type is favored among the DIYers for its quick-dry and easy-to-use features.
+However, if you are skilled in handling adhesives or have a larger area to repair you may want to use the liquid adhesive for headliner.
 Both headliners adhesives work in the same way to bond your fabric to your car headliner.

 Strong, permanent hold

-If your headliner is made of a light-coloured fabric, then strong coloured-adhesives will probably leave ugly stains on your headliner.
+If your car ceiling fabric is light-colored, then a strong-colored headliner repair spray will probably leave ugly stains on your headliner.
 Another thing to consider is the fabric material.
-It is a good idea to scan the glue product label to ensure that it is compatible with your headliner fabric and any other surfaces you may want to bond.
+It is a good idea to scan the car headliner glue label to ensure that it is compatible with your headliner fabric and any other surfaces you may want to bond.

-While there are different types of headliner adhesives on the market, our favorite pick is the 3M 08090 trim adhesive, a quick-drying high-strength adhesive that is also resistant to heat.
-The easy-to-use aerosol will dispense an even coat of adhesive for a wrinkle-free bond.
+While there are different types of headliner repair kits on the market, our favorite pick is the 3M headliner adhesive spray, a quick-drying strong adhesive that is also resistant to heat.
+The easy-to-use spray adhesive will dispense an even coat of glue for a wrinkle-free bond.
 We also liked that this multi-purpose adhesive is useful for bonding fabric, plastic, and foam to metal.